Hindustan Socialist Republican Association: Killing of John P. Saunders

-Singh and Batukeshwar Dutt threw bombs at the empty benches, being careful to ensure that there were no casualties in order to highlight the propagandist nature of their action.
-They made no attempt to escape and courted arrest while shouting Inquilab Zindabad (Long Live the Revolution), Vande Mataram (Hail to motherland) and Samrajyavad Murdabad (Down with Imperialism).
+Bhagat Singh and Batukeshwar Dutt threw bombs at the empty benches, being careful to ensure that there were no casualties in order to highlight the propaganda nature of their action.
+They made no attempt to escape and courted arrest while shouting Inquilab Zindabad (Long Live the Revolution), Vande Mataram (Hail to the motherland) and Samrajyavad Murdabad (Down with Imperialism).
 Their rationale for the bombing was explained in a leaflet titled "To Make the Deaf Hear" (paraphrasing the words of Édouard Vaillant).
 This leaflet was also thrown in the assembly and was reproduced the next day in the Hindustan Times.
-On 15 April 1929, police raided the HSRA's bomb factory in Lahore and arrested Kishori Lal, Sukhdev and Jai Gopal.
-The Assembly Bomb case and the Saunders murder case trial followed and Singh, Sukhdev and Rajguru were hanged on 23 March 1931 for their actions.
+On 15 April 1929, police raided the HSRA's bomb factory in Lahore and arrested Pandit Kishori Lal, Sukhdev and Jai Gopal.
+The Assembly Bomb case and the Saunders murder case trial followed and Singh, Sukhdev and Rajguru were hanged on 23 March 1931 for their involvement.